Middletown family searches for answers after woman injured by hit-and-run driver

 MIDDLETOWN, Pa.
-(WHTM) – A Middletown family is searching for answers after a woman got injured by a hit-and-run driver.
+(WHTM) – A Middletown family is searching for answers after a woman was injured by a hit-and-run driver.

 Amber Wisman was hit by a car on Oak Hill Drive just after 7 a.m.
 Sunday.
 She says she saw the driver get out of the car, look at her on the ground, and then speed away.